mothur/phylotypr/README.md

 Environmental
 Microbiology*](https://journals.asm.org/doi/10.1128/aem.00062-07).
 If
-you want to learn more about how this package was created, be sure to check out the Riffomonas YouTube channel where a [playlist is available](https://www.youtube.com/watch?v=XjolVT16YNw&list=PLmNrK_nkqBpIZlWa3yGEc2-wX7An2kpCL) showing every step.
+you want to learn more about how this package was created, be sure to check out the mothur YouTube channel where a [playlist is available](https://www.youtube.com/watch?v=XjolVT16YNw&list=PLmNrK_nkqBpIZlWa3yGEc2-wX7An2kpCL) showing every step.